-Monetise Your Own Social Media Platform with Disciple
+Monetize Your Own Social Media Platform with Disciple

 Social media monetization strategies typically assume you have a Facebook or Instagram account with a large, dedicated following.
 But what if that’s not the case?
-Or what if you’ve tried social media channels and found them wanting when it comes to monetisation options?
+Or what if you’ve tried social media channels and found them wanting when it comes to monetization options?

 The Importance of Focus

 If you are already a well-known actor, athlete, musician or celebrity you’ll have a built-in following that will flock to your Instagram account.
 But if you’re not, you need another option.
 That’s where Disciple comes in.

 Disciple provides a host of tools that help you create a dedicated community, one that is far more cohesive than anything you can build using social media channels.
 Those tools include commenting, private messaging, polls, push notifications, branding and customisation and so much more.

 Social media monetization strategies are all very well and good but they won’t be worth much if you don’t have the necessary social media following.
 Disciple is the ultimate work-around for that problem because we give you the tools and technology to create our own community and then institute your own social media monetization models built on our wealth of monetization options, including, but not limited to: